Compost Readiness Time Estimator

 How It Works

-Composting is the natural process of recycling organic matter — food scraps, yard waste, and plant material — into a rich soil amendment called humus.
+Composting is the natural process of recycling organic matter, whether food scraps, yard waste or plant trimmings, into a rich soil amendment called humus.
 The process is driven by billions of microorganisms (bacteria, fungi, actinomycetes) that break down organic matter, releasing heat, water, and CO₂.

 Three composting methods: